creepersguitar/codeInstitute-Project3/README.md

 ### Manual Testing:
 - Checked for correct ship placement and alignment.
 - checked for the CSV file being updated every time a game is completed
+- Verified AI behavior and difficulty levels.
+- Ensured proper handling of user input and error messages.